core-wg/oscore/draft-ietf-core-object-security.md

 1. Process outer Block options according to {{RFC7959}}, until all blocks of the OSCORE message have been received, see {{block-options}}.

-2. Discard the message Code and all Outer options of Class non I and non U from the message.
+2. Discard the message Code and all non-special Class E options from the message.
 For example, ETag Outer option is discarded, Max-Age Outer option is not discarded.

 3. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
 If either the decompression or the COSE message fails to decode, then go to 11.